eformsignen/eformsignen.github.io/help/chapter8.rst

       **How to delete documents**

-      Documents can be deleted only in the **Manage documents** menu and you can only delete documents in which you have document management permission.
-The company administrator or the template managers of a template can grant you document management permission for all documents created from a template in **Manage templates > Template settings > Set permissions > Document management** and selecting the groups/members you want to grant permission.
-Document management permission can be set for each template.
+      Documents can be deleted only in the **Manage documents** menu and you can only delete documents in which you have document manager permission.
+The company administrator or the template managers of a template can grant you document manager permission for all documents created from a template in **Manage templates > Template settings > Set permissions > Document management** and selecting the groups/members you want to grant permission.
+Document manager permission can be set for each template.
 Members with this permission can open, delete, and download the documents (PDF, CSV) created from this template in the **Manage documents** menu.

 .. _category: